 During the struggle of Liberation, Izmir underwent a great wreckage with huge destructions and fires.
 With the driving away of the Greek army by the leadership of Mustafa Kemal Ataturk on September 9th 1922, Izmir started to become a modern city of the young Turkish Republic and developed this character more everyday.

-Today, Izmir is the third largest city of Turkey with a population over 4,4 million.
+Today, Izmir is the third largest city of Turkey with a population over 4,5 million.
 It's a modern city and one of the main hubs for exporting various agricultural and industrial products from its port.
 The 23rd Universiade Summer Games were held in Izmir between 11 - 21 August 2005.
 There are several interesting small towns and holiday resorts around Izmir such as Foca, Sirince, Cesme, Alacati, Seferihisar, Teos, Urla, Gumuldur, Selcuk and so on.
+Izmir is also the only CittaSlow metropolitan city in the world.